 just a few is enough

-Submit the written proposal in PDF format via e-mail before Mon Nov 21, 18h00.
-Also, present your proposal in maximally 3 minutes in the next lecture.
+Submit the written proposal in PDF format via Blackboard.
+Beware that the written proposal has its own deadline.
+On the proposal presentation data, present your proposal in maximally 3 minutes in class.

 Evaluation criteria include: Is it indeed an academic study?
 Did you provide a reasonable validation for the research question?
 Is the research question logically answerable?
 Is the method optimally chosen (given the practical constraints) to answer the research question?
 Does it seems "doable" within the limited time frame?
 Quality and clarity of the written proposal and in-class presentation.
 Bonus: Is it inspiring/creative in its research question or method?